jBPM documentation on Processes:

 Loading a process

-Magnolia provides a configurable registry for processes.
-The registry is under the
+Magnolia provides a configurable registry for processes under the

-workflows folder in your module configuration.
+workflows folder.
 All processes defined under the folder will be loaded by the jBPM engine upon restart.

 Restart Magnolia when you add a new workflow process.